Daughter of late celebrity hair dresser takes over much loved salon

 As well as straight forward hair dressing, the salon provides professional wig consultations to help women find the right colour, size and cut to suit their needs.

-Mrs Chapman said she had witnessed first hand the transformational power the service had on women going through chemotherapy and that finding the right wig helped patients regain their confidence.
+Mrs Joyce said she had witnessed first hand the transformational power the service had on women going through chemotherapy and that finding the right wig helped patients regain their confidence.

 The busy mother, whose son turns two next month, will be working part time in the salon alongside her photography job and is looking to hire two new stylists to help keep the business going.

-Her mother, Carol Riches, is also trained in wig services and will be helping Mrs Chapman keep on top of the packed schedule.
+Her mother, Carole Riches, is also trained in wig services and will be helping Mrs Joyce keep on top of the packed schedule.

 The salon has been treated to a fresh refurbishment by interior design company Waldorf Farrow.